nomad-software/tkd/README.md

 └── library
     └── *.tcl files
 ```
-You can automate this process when building your applications using the
+You can automate this process when building an application by placing the
-following in the dub build file (`package.json`).
-Dub version **0.9.22** or
+following in the application's `package.json` build file.
+Dub version
-greater is required!
-Assuming `build` is the output directory.
+**0.9.22** or greater is required.
+The following assumes `build` is the output
+directory.
 ```
 ...
 "postGenerateCommands-windows-x86": [